UPPMAX/bianca_workshops/docs/intermediate/install.md

     Learners

     - understand _principles_ how to install software and packages yourself
-    - can install packages of one or several types
+    - can install packages of *one or several* types
         - Python packages using conda
         - Python packages using pip
         - R packages
         - Julia packages
     - understand what containers are
+    - The learners have explored the UPPMAX documentation

-    - can install software using a container
+    - (optional) can install software using a container
-    - can build software from source
+    - (optional) can build software from source

 ???- info "Notes for teachers"

     Teaching goals:

-    - The learners have explored the UPPMAX documentation
-    - The learners have installed a package (R, python or julia)
-    - The learners understand how to install own software
+    - See above
     Lesson plan:

     ```mermaid